core-wg/coral/draft-ietf-core-coral.md

   further described by form fields.

 An operation type identifies the semantics of the operation.
-Operation types are denoted (like link relation types) by an IRI.
+Operation types are denoted (like link relation types) by a URI.

 Form contexts and submission targets are both denoted by a URI.
 The form context is the resource on which the operation is ultimately